stevenchadburrow/AcolyteHandPICd32/README.md

 From there, the project grew to the <a href="https://github.com/stevenchadburrow/NewAcolyte">New Acolyte</a> coupled with an XC9572XL CPLD, then the <a href="https://github.com/stevenchadburrow/Acolyte816">Acolyte '816</a> using a W65C816 processor but with a PIC16F886 microcontroller as a bootloader.
 Wanting to continue pursuing PIC microcontrollers, I created the original <a href="https://github.com/stevenchadburrow/AcolyteHandPICd">Acolyte Hand PIC'd</a> using the PIC18F47J13 microcontroller, then the <a href="https://github.com/stevenchadburrow/AcolyteHandPICd24">Acolyte Hand PIC'd 24</a> using the PIC24EP512GP204 microcontroller finally without a CPLD.
 During Summer 2024, I programmed a 2-player <a href="https://www.youtube.com/watch?v=8EHRpKk9gPc">Pokemon demo</a> using <a href="https://tuxemon.org/">Tuxemon</a> art assets, pushing that PIC24 to the limit.

 This project, the Acolyte Hand PIC'd 32, is supposed to show the culmination of my knowledge in PCB design and microcontroller programming over the past 3 years.
 The intention is to create a standardized development platform for many new video games that will be displayed during the Math Appreciation Day events.
+At this point I have been able to replace all of my broken Linux computers with these various projects and the video games I programmed for them.

 <b>Microcontroller</b>